LASER ETCHING AND ENGRAVING

 What is Laser Etching and Engraving?

 Laser Etching and Engraving involves using a laser to cut or burn to a specific depth on a material to create images, text or graphics on the surface of the object.
-Many different types of materials can be laser etched including wood, paper board, card stock, plastic, metal, glass, ceramic and many more.
-For some historical perspective, etching traditionally involved burning an image into an object…usually using acid to burn metal.
+Many different types of materials can be laser etched including wood, paper board, card stock, plastic, glass, ceramic and many more.
+For some historical perspective, etching traditionally involved burning an image into an object.
 Whereas, engraving was the process of removing material via cutting with a blade or knife.
 With modern laser cutting machines, both processes can be accomplished on the same machine on a wide variety of materials by adjusting the in intensity of the laser.

 How does Laser Etching and Engraving work?